Shipping ethics controversy in fanfiction: Background

 The term "shipping", derived from "relationshipping", initially emerged in the mid-1990s within the X-Files fandom to refer to the fan practice of supporting a hypothetical romantic relationship between the main protagonists, Fox Mulder and Dana Scully.
 Supporters of romance between the two characters titled themselves "shippers", seeing it as the inevitable resolution of the show's unresolved sexual tension.
 They were opposed within the fandom by "No-Romancers", who viewed the two characters' relationship as platonic friendship.
 Shippers often turned to fanfiction to depict romantic and sexual interactions between the characters, leading to contemporary fanfiction websites aligned with either camp.
 The term later broadened to include supporters of any fan pairing of fictional characters.
-Such dynamics paralleled far older romantic pairings depicted in slash fanfiction, a term first originating in the early 1970s Star Trek fandom.
-Even earlier examples of romantic fanfiction retroactively described as shipping include the 1914 novel Old Friends and New Fancies.
+Such dynamics paralleled far older romantic pairings depicted in slash fanfiction, a term originating in the early 1970s Star Trek fandom.
+Even earlier examples of romantic fanfiction retroactively described as shipping include the 1914 novel Old Friends and New Fancies: An Imaginary Sequel to the Novels of Jane Austen.

-Many shippers become strongly emotionally invested in their preferred relationships, even when no such romantic relationship is portrayed in canon.
-Because of this, conflict can emerge in a fandom between proponents of different ships.
+Many shippers become strongly emotionally invested in their preferred romantic relationships, even when no such pairing is portrayed in canon.
+Because of this, conflict (dubbed "ship wars" in fan communities) can emerge in a fandom between proponents of different ships.
 This is exacerbated when there are multiple plausible partners for a particular character, such as within love triangles.
 By the early 2000s, anti-fans opposed to certain ships came to be known as "anti-shippers".
+This term can include both fans who lack interest in the ship (non-shippers) and fans who oppose the plausibility or morality of the relationship.
+In smaller communities, such conflicts can affect which ships are featured in fanfiction the most, leading to increased stakes for participants.